 Year 4 pupils take part in the Whole Class Instrumental Tuition (WCIT) programme where they learn to play a guitar, violin, cello, trumpet or clarinet.
 These lessons are timetabled during the school day and pupils are given opportunities to perform to the whole school and their parents.
 You can see a video of their end of year performance at the Bernie Grant Centre below.

 We all love to sing and have a weekly singing assembly.
-We have achieved our silver ‘Sing Up’ award and are now working towards our gold award.
+We have achieved our silver ‘Sing Up’ award.

 We have an Infant and Junior Choir that meet weekly and often perform for the school or at special events like our Christmas concert and summer fair.
 You can hear our Junior choir performing a Chinese New Year song below.